muratk3n/thirdwave/en/tweets/2020/week14b.md

 ---

-That's a good move by GN - to get stuff done go to fuel-cell guys.
+That's a good move by GN.
+Want to get stuff done, go to fuel-cell guys.
 They are smart. __That's why they are into fuel-cells__.

 "@GavinNewsom